 And Spice Girls lyrics only apply to one of those: engagement “needs somebody with a human touch.”

 But the rest of it?
 That can all be streamlined, automated, bot-ified, whatever you want to do to save time…within reason. 😉

 Examples of Automating Social Media With a Human Touch

 Now, what does “still social” social media automation look like in reality?

 Here are a few ways I automate my own social media.
 And I’m sure we can all agree I’m super real and not at all bland, boring, or robotic.
 I’m AMAZING and we all know it. 💁🏻

 Reusing social media content

 The most common way to automate social media these days is probably reusing social posts.

-Whether you’re using something like CoSchedule (my current tool of choice), SmarterQueue, or MeetEdgar to completely automate reposting old content, or just have a spreadsheet of tweets that you manually reschedule, it’s one of the smartest and simplest ways to get started.
+Whether you’re using something like CoSchedule (a client of mine personally), SmarterQueue, or MeetEdgar to completely automate reposting old content, or just have a spreadsheet of tweets that you manually reschedule, it’s one of the smartest and simplest ways to get started.